Would a career in the media suit me?

 Think about what you’d be happy to research.
 Some researchers are asked to investigate public policy on obesity.
 Other researchers have been asked to identify members of the public who A) have the surname ‘Chance’ and B) are overweight – so they can appear on TV as ‘Fat Chances’.
-This has happened so – as with any form of ‘journalism’ – you’ll need to consider what topics and approaches you’d feel comfortable with.
+This has happened, so – as with any form of ‘journalism’ – you’ll need to consider what topics and approaches you’d feel comfortable with.

 Would I enjoy a career as a photographer?

-There are two main types of photographer in the media: those that make things look attractive in publications and a fewer number of photographers who are photojournalists.
+There are two main types of photographer in the media: those that make things look attractive in publications and a smaller number of photographers who are photojournalists.
 The skills of the latter are very similar to those of any journalist although you may need greater patience, endurance, fitness and bravery to get the perfect shot.
 You may need to be able to switch off to negative events to an extraordinary degree if you find yourself photographing the killing of people or animals.

 Product and model photography is different.
 You’ll enjoy it if you like being creative, precise and following a brief.
 Photographing fashion models takes advanced people skills but even if you’re photographing cider vinegar you’ll need to liaise with someone.
 It will help if you have some affinity with the industry your subjects work in.

 Would I enjoy a career as a presenter?